 AI

-Artificial intelligence.
-In real estate, AI answers questions, determines the value of properties, helps rent out apartments, and serves as a chatbot to improve the experience on real estate websites.
+In real estate, artificial intelligence answers questions that determine the value of properties, helps rent out apartments, and serves as a chatbot to improve the experience on real estate websites.

 Amortization